MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/webapps.md

 ## Overview

-Deploy, manage, and scale web apps, APIs, and mobile apps running in [Azure App Service](https://docs.microsoft.com/azure/app-service) from your Python code using the management libraries.
-The management libraries also provide a Python interface for automating app configuration as an alternative to using the Azure Portal or [CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).
+Deploy and scale websites, web applications, services, and REST APIs with [Azure App Service](/azure/app-service).

+To get started with Azure App Service, see [Create a Python web app in Azure](/azure/app-service-web/app-service-web-get-started-python).

+## Management API

+Deploy, manage, and scale elements hosted in the Azure App Service with the management API.

-## Install the libraries
+Install the library via pip.

 ```bash
 pip install azure-mgmt-web
 ```

-## Example
+### Example

 Deploy a webapp from a GitHub repository into Azure Web App.